Sky-high London apartments have matching price tag

 LONDON High-rise London homes cost an average 36 percent more than low-rise dwellings as the city's residential towers shake off a grim reputation earned in the 1960s, spurred by overseas demand, data from global property consultancy CBRE showed.

-"Unlike the high-rise blocks of the 1960s, tower developments now symbolise luxury living and can add substantial value," said Jennet Siebrits, head of residential research at CBRE (CBG.N),adding interest from southeast Asian investors had driven prices.
+"Unlike the high-rise blocks of the 1960s, tower developments now symbolize luxury living and can add substantial value," said Jennet Siebrits, head of residential research at CBRE, adding interest from southeast Asian investors had driven prices.

 Fuelled by demand from overseas investors looking to shield wealth from the euro zone crisis and Arab spring uprisings, prices for the best central London homes rose 39.5 percent between a post-recession low in March 2009 and last November, property consultancy Knight Frank said.